Crimes and Punishments

 Her voice holds its own ominous warning, drips with venom: “You be cool.”

 The swordarm says no more, but stays with Scarlet stride for stride all the way to the entrance of the manse.
-The other Companions trail after them — Hamfrd, Elaine, and then Mathos.
+The other Companions trail behind — Hamfrd, Elaine, and then Mathos.
 The bent-nosed guard, who has now closed and locked the gate, hurries after them, the young page on his heels.

 The door swings inward as Scarlet and Jake mount the top step.
 The pale, bald manservant, Leone, is there in the gloom of the entrance.
 Scarlet physically brushes past him, finally pauses in the antechamber beyond.
-The bald man clicks his tongue with displeasure.
+The bald man clicks his tongue with annoyance.

 “Le Campe!”
 Scarlet calls, voice echoing ahead in the vast house.